AGE - Aging Studies

 AGE 814.
-Advanced Psychological Perspectives of Aging 3 credit hours
+Advanced Psychological Perspectives of Aging (3).

 Provides a comprehensive exploration of the psychology of aging.
 Students examine the issues surrounding the adult aging process.
 Topics include personality and intellectual change, mental health of older adults, and the psychological issues of extending human life.
 Teaches aspects of successful aging, normal aging and age-related illness such as dementia, Alzheimer's disease, cancer and heart conditions.
 Emphasizes the strengths of older adults and prevention of psychological problems of older adults.

 AGE 818.
-Advanced Biological Perspectives of Aging 3 credit hours
+Advanced Biological Perspectives of Aging (3).

 Designed to provide students with the most up-to-date information on the current understanding of the aging process.
 Students develop an understanding of the biology of aging with a system-by-system description of aging phenomena.
 Students are expected to develop an understanding of the complexities of the aging process from various perspectives.

-Advanced study in a specialized area of aging studies focusing upon professional programs and current issues in the field of aging.
+Advanced study in a specialized area of aging studies focusing on professional programs and current issues in the field of aging.
 Emphasizes knowledge and skills in applied areas of aging studies as they relate to an emerging area of research and application.
-Repeatable up to 6 hours.
+Repeatable for credit up to 6 credit hours.

 Individual guidance in the development of a specific research problem.
-Potential thesis topics should be formulated by the student and discussed with their thesis adviser.
-May be repeated for a maximum of 6 hours credit.
+Potential thesis topics should be formulated by the student and discussed with their thesis advisor.
+Repeatable for a total of 3 credit hours.
 Prerequisite: completion of, or current enrollment in, all academic coursework for the master's degree.

 Original research project under a faculty member's direction.
 Project requires a written report and defense of that report before a faculty committee.
 Must be an individual effort, not a group project.
 Intended to be a major project or capstone activity completed at the end of a student's program of study.
-Repeatable.
+Repeatable for credit.
 Prerequisite: graduate-level research methods class.